Renán Ignacio

 It turns out that despite being a pretty common name in Spanish, Ignacio is not an easy name for American English speakers to pronounce.
 I don’t know that I can list all the mispronunciations I’ve heard over the years but Ig-Neigh-See-Oh is probably the one that sticks out the most (courtesy of a fantastic business law teacher we had in my high school).

-Year after year, first day of class after first day of class, all the way through the end of 12th grade, I had to ask teachers to call me Ignacio.
+Year after year, first day of class after first day of class, all the way through the end of 12th grade, I asked teachers to call me Ignacio.

 Along the way I picked up some other nicknames.
 Ignacio is just too long to call for a pass on the field while playing soccer so my teammates started calling me Iggy.